sidchop/carpetplotR/README.md

     include all voxels with a mean value &gt; 0.
 -   *\[Optional\]* A text file with the global signal given as a vector.
-    If you do not provide this, the global signal will be automatically calulared from the provided fMRI file.
+    If you do not provide this, the global signal will be automatically calculated from the provided fMRI file.

 ## Usage